 - Read university, school, and department guidelines to ensure you know your roles and responsibilities

-- Schedule regular advising and registration appointments (define each appointment) and be prepared
+- Schedule advising and registration appointments (define each appointment) and be prepared

 - Ask questions

-- Be organized and active in your own academic progress including course planning, academic progress, exploring career options and graduate school
+- Be organized and active in your academic progress including course planning, academic progress, exploring career options and graduate school

-- Follow through with advisor referrals and utilizing suggested resources
+- Follow through with referrals and utilize suggested resources

 - Make your own decisions

 - Be on time

 If something comes up at a time when you don’t have a scheduled appointment, you may see the walk-in advisor during walk-in hours.
 Walk-in advising is designed to schedule appointments, answer quick questions, and drop off paperwork.
-Walk-in appointments typically last no longer than 5 minutes; this is to ensure quick service to all students with walk-in type needs – even as you run between classes.
+Typically, these touchpoints last less than five minutes.
+This helps ensure quick service to all students with walk-in type needs – even as you run between classes.
 If you need to meet with your advisor for a more complex situation, please schedule an appointment.